 - Stig Strøbæk (re-elected, member since 2013, employee representative)

 Pursuant to the US Securities Exchange Act three members qualify as independent while one member relies on an exemption to the independence requirements.
 In addition, two members have been designated as financial experts as defined by the US Securities and Exchange Commission (SEC).

 Under Danish law, three members qualify as independent as defined in the Danish Corporate Governance Recommendations and one member, who is an employee representative, qualifies as non-independent.
 According to the Danish Corporate Governance Recommendations a majority of the members of a board committee shall qualify as independent.
 Hence, the composition of the Audit Committee adheres to the Danish Corporate Governance Recommendations.
 In addition, two members have competences in accounting and auditing and the members of the Audit Committee have as a whole competences relevant to the healthcare industry as required by the Danish Act on Approved Auditors and Audit Firms.

 Roles and responsibilities

-The Audit Committee assists the Board with oversight of a) the External Auditors, b) the internal audit function, c) the procedure for handling complaints regarding accounting, internal accounting controls, auditing or financial reporting matters and business ethics matters (whistleblowing), d) financial, social and environmental reporting, e) business ethics compliance, f) post-completion reviews and post-investment reviews of investments, g) long-term incentive programmes, h) IT security and i) other tasks.
+The Audit Committee assists the Board with oversight of a) the external auditors, b) the internal audit function, c) the procedure for handling complaints regarding accounting, internal accounting controls, auditing or financial reporting matters and business ethics matters (“whistleblowing”), d) financial, social and environmental reporting, e) business ethics compliance, f) post-completion reviews and post-investment reviews of investments, g) long-term incentive programmes, h) information security, and i) other tasks.

 Under Danish law, the statutory external auditor is elected by the shareholders.
 All shareholders as well as the Board have the right to propose candidates for election.
 The Audit Committee recommends to the Board the statutory external auditor to be nominated by the Board and elected by the shareholders at the Annual General Meeting.